tparchman/778_unix/text_processing/text_processing_tutorial.md

 That doesn't seem very useful in most cases.
 Instead, we can redirect the output of any Unix command to a file simply by using redirection.
 Here are some simple examples.

+Redirection of `ls -lh` below simply sends all that information on files in the directory to a text file.

+    $ ls -lh > directory_contents.txt

 The below command will concatenate the data from all files in a directory ending in data.txt into one file.

     $ cat *data.txt > all_data_in_directory.txt

-The use of `>>` below will write the contents of newdata.txt to the end of all_data_in_directory.
+The use of `>>` below will write (append) the contents of newdata.txt to the end of all_data_in_directory.

     $ cat newdata.txt >> all_data_in_directory.txt

-Redirection of `ls -lh` below simply sends all that information on files in the directory to a text file.

-    $ ls -lh > directory_contents.txt

-## Extracting and sorting (`cut`, `sort`, `uniq`)
+## 3. Extracting fields and sorting (`cut`, `sort`, `uniq`)

+Use examples from Haddock and Dunn Chapter 16

-## Regular expressions and text extraction with `grep`
+## 4. Regular expressions and text processing with `grep`

-`grep` is among the most widely used Unix commands in data science.
+`grep` is a regular expression workhorse, and is among the most widely used Unix commands in data science.
 You can explore the examples below using sample_passerina.fastq, available under the [unix text processing github page](https://github.com/tparchman/778_unix/tree/master/text_processing).
 This is an increbily versatile command, so we better learn more.
 In it simplest invocation, `grep` with output every line in a file that matches the specified pattern.

 Since fastq files have a standard four line format (ID starting with @, DNA sequence, quality id starting with +, and quality score), we know that every sequence has a line starting with @ associated with it.